 · All tournament rules, live updates during the tournament and awards presentation information can be obtained through the official Crazy Crappie Cash Facebook page.

-· By your participation in this Tournament, you agree to comply with the following rules, and agree to submit to and pass a POLYGRAPH TEST or similar truth test in order to qualify for the receipt of any prize.
+· By your participation in this Tournament, you agree to comply with the following rules, and agree, if determined by tournament official to submit to and pass a POLYGRAPH TEST or similar truth test in order to qualify for the receipt of any prize.
 Tests will be given to registered angler at tournament directors’ discretion.

 · PARTICIPANTS: This is an individual’s tournament, but multiple registered anglers can fish from one boat.
 No one other than paid contestants or tournament officials are permitted in a competitor’s boat during tournament hours.
 There will be an exception to this rule if registrants want to have a media person on the boat with them.
 ANYONE DESIGNATED AS MEDIA WILL NOT BE ALLOWED TO FISH OR ASSIST IN FISHING FOR WHAT EVER REASON.
 IF THIS OCCURS, ALL REGISTERED PARTICIPANT IN THE BOAT WILL BE DISQUALIFIED AND ENTRY FORFOITED.
 Boat occupancy must follow state and federal laws.